Basic repair of the Aldingen lock

 Challenges and special features

-In the course of overhauling the left chamber of the Aldingen lock, a later overhaul and extension of the right lock chamber were already taken into account.
+In the course of the repair of the left chamber of the Aldingen lock, a possible later basic repair and possible extension of the right lock chamber was already taken into account.
 The existing lock bridge had to be used as a cable crossing.
 This required elaborate coordination work during planning and coordination and control tasks during execution.
 There were numerous interfaces to the existing structure, which also had to be elaborately coordinated to achieve the correct implementation.